jchristn/WatsonDedupe/README.md

 ## Installing with NuGet

-Due to some unforseen issues with NuGet, you must download and add sqlite3.dll to your project manually.
+Due to some unforseen issues with NuGet, you may need to download and add sqlite3.dll to your project manually.
 Set it to copy to output always.

 ## Under the Hood